 Shop this Shu Uemura cleansing oil in 150ml for S$50 on Sephora.

 5. Shu Uemura Ultime7 Sublime Beauty Cleansing Oil

 This is the ultimate cleansing oil in Shu Uemura.
 Besides its superiority in removing waterproof makeup, it also delivers several skincare benefits during cleansing, thanks to the use of eight skin-loving natural botanical oils in the formula.
 It helps users achieve skin that’s soft and refined.
 It retails at S$66 for 150ml and S$168 for 450ml.

 Ideal for: If you are already a Shu Uemura cleansing oil user and are looking for an upgrade in your skincare routine, this product will be it.
 I find that this is the best at removing makeup and leaves skin feeling hydrated.
 This is why this is my favourite to bring along when I travel.

 Shop this Shu Uemura cleansing oil for S$19 to S$168 on Sephora.

 Should you get the 150ml or 450ml Shu Uemura cleansing oil?

-The 150ml bottle is probably ideal for those who already like the product, and is trying to see if other variants work better for you or not.
+The 150ml bottle is probably ideal for those who already like the product, and are trying to see if other variants work better for them or not.

 However, if you’ve never tried the product and are not sure if you’ll like the product, go to the Shu Uemura counter to ask for a sample.
 They give out sachets that you can collect for free.